Get Closer to Film | Kodak Ultra Max 400 Sony Film Simulation

 ▲Correctly exposed▲

-With this profile I usually underexpose by -0.3 to -0.7 stops, but you can definitely overexpose, and even in hot areas like her hand the skin roll off comes out really nice.
+With this profile I typically underexpose by -0.3 to -0.7 stops, but you can definitely overexpose, and even in hot areas like her hand the skin roll off comes out really nice.

-Nightime I would underexpose by 1 or 2 stops, but this is my personal preference since my style is darker, you can definitely expose brighter and I recommend experimenting in finding your own preference.
+Nighttime I would underexpose by 1 or 2 stops, but this is my personal preference since my style is darker, you can absolutely expose brighter, and I recommend experimenting in finding your own preference.

 The Yellow and Green tones are stable pretty much no matter what, and that is the weakest point in sony cameras, which only further proves the versatility of this Film Picture Profile.